posativ/acrylamid/docs/installation.rst

 Asian/Russian Users
 -------------------

-If you write in your native language, I recommend to install ``unidecode`` for a better ASCII transcription of your characters.
-If not, provide either a proper ASCII slug in your articles or use a fixed permalink with your native characters.

-Acrylamid also tries to detect text files, but that might fail if your post has less than 30% ASCII characters within the first 512 bytes.
+Acrylamid tries to detect text files, but that might fail if your post has less than 30% ASCII characters within the first 512 bytes.
 Therefore you can optionally install ``python-magic`` to circumvent this issue.